-Students wishing to receive federal student aid must complete the Free Application for Federal Student Aid (FAFSA) via the internet at www.fafsa.ed.gov; the Identity & Statement of Educational Purpose form and submit a copy of a valid government-issued photo Identification (ID) to the Financial Aid Office.
+Students wishing to receive federal student aid must complete the Free Application for Federal Student Aid (FAFSA) via the internet at www.fafsa.ed.gov.

 To receive priority consideration for campus-based Federal Student Aid, the FAFSA must be received by the Department of Education Central Processing Center by March 1, with Coahoma Community College (Code - 002401) designated as a recipient to receive the data.
 Applications received after the above date will be considered according to the availability of funds.